 - M. Damie, F. Hahn, A. Peter, and J. Ramon, ‘How to Securely Shuffle?
 A survey about Secure Shufflers for privacy-preserving computations’, 2025

-- B. van Dartel, M. Damie, and F. Hahn, ‘Evaluating Membership Inference Attacks in heterogeneous-data setups’, ACNS Workshops 2025
+- B. van Dartel, M. Damie, and F. Hahn, ‘Evaluating Membership Inference Attacks in heterogeneous-data setups’, SIMLA/ACNS Workshops 2025

 - M. Damie, J.-B. Leger, F. Hahn and A. Peter, ‘Revisiting the Attackerâs Knowledge in Inference Attacks Against Searchable Symmetric Encryption’, ACNS 2025